PranavMalayil/Toast-custom/README.md

 ## How to ##
-To get a Git project into your build:
+To get project into your build:

 Step 1.
 Add the JitPack repository to your build file